nicopicomoco-sekihan-80/Antencoder-AntVLA/README.md

 green cube

-Similarly, the same instruction may be executed using different valid trajectories:
+and the same instruction may be executed through many valid trajectories:

-approach from the left
+approach from left
-approach from the right
+approach from right
 approach from above

-A conventional MSE objective tries to predict a single latent:
+Therefore, forcing Language to predict a single Vision or Action latent with MSE can create an artificial average representation.

+2. Core Idea

+AntVLA represents:

+Vision
+  ↓
+Vision Encoder
+  ↓
+z_V
+  ↓
+What / State

+and:

+Action trajectory
+  ↓
+Action Encoder
+  ↓
+z_A
+  ↓
+How

+The long-term goal is to learn a Language representation from which these latent variables can be recovered as conditional distributions.

+𝑝
+(
+𝑧
+𝑉
+∣
 𝐿
+)

+𝑝
+(
+𝑧
+𝐴
+∣
+𝐿
+)

+where:

+𝑧
+𝑉
+: Vision latent
+𝑧
+𝐴
+: Action latent
+𝐿
+: Language
+𝑝
+(
+𝑧
+𝑉
+∣
+𝐿
+)
+: language-conditioned Vision latent distribution 𝑝
+(
+𝑧
+𝐴
+∣
+𝐿
+)
+: language-conditioned Action latent distribution

+Language is therefore not the final objective.

+It is a compact semantic representation of the information that connects vision and action.

+3. Why Distributions?

+A point regression objective assumes:

+𝐿
 →
 𝑧
 ^

+For example:

+"pick cube"
+        ↓
+      MSE
+        ↓
+one Vision latent

+But multiple Vision states may be valid.

+Likewise:

+"pick cube"
+        ↓
+      MSE
+        ↓
+one Action latent

+may average several valid approaches.

-This can produce an average latent that does not correspond to any valid visual state or action.
+This can produce a latent that corresponds to no actual valid state or trajectory.

 AntVLA instead models: